Introduction#

 - name: Copy Hugo Terminal Themes files

-ansible.builtin.include_tasks: '/ansible/resources/copy.yml'
+ansible.builtin.include_tasks: '/ansible/common/copy.yml'

 vars: